 Sex, Love, and Mr. Owen (in Dream World)

 A Horse in Father's Bed (in Encore)

 A Horse in the Bed (in Golden Book)

 The Adventures of Hector (in Playboy)

 The Boss's Breeches (in Playboy)

 I have copies of these items and will be adding their covers very soon.
-Plus I will be adding separate pages for each title and explain what novel each excerpt came from and whether it differs from the original text.
+Plus I will be adding separate pages for each title and explain which novel the excerpt came from and whether it differs from the original text.